 "If you believe in such things."
 Remi said.
 "Which I don't."

-"Fine.
-I just hope I didn't waste my winter vacation and hanging out with my friends for this."
+"Fine."
+She did so.
+"I just hope I didn't waste my winter vacation and hanging with my friends to chase ghost stories."